bruhMomentFixer/ESP-Bluetooth-Detailed-COD-Simple-Scanner/README.md

 The detailed COD description is based in the https://www.ampedrftech.com/datasheets/cod_definition.pdf which defines the class of device for format 00 devices.

+You can check a COD specifications in https://www.ampedrftech.com/cod.htm

 Print example:
 ```
 Scanning BT devices.